guardian/frontend/docs/ab-testing.md

 This explains how to run an A/B test in frontend.

-Frontend does not use [Optimizely](https://www.optimizely.com).

-Instead we have a homebrewed AB testing framework running in the application.
+We have a homebrewed AB testing framework running in the application.
 The data it collects is logged with both Ophan and Omniture.

 For the moment we write tests in JavaScript, which limits their usefulness.
 With Varnish, and the ability to serve variants from our CDN, then we can start to release server-generated varations at segments of our audience.